dwgb93/TEI_WildfireSpread/README.md

 ## Introduction

-Humans cause approximately 85% of wildfires leading to billions of dollars worth of damage every year in the United States alone.
+Humans cause approximately 85% of wildfires which leads to billions of dollars worth of damage every year in the United States alone.
 By predicting where ongoing wildfire will spread, we can mitigate these significant costs by optimally allocating resources to start suppression efforts.

 ## Data-Collection

 For each fire, the dataset has tweleve defining features:
-* Previous fire mask
+* previous fire mask
-* ERC
+* energy release component (fire strength)
-* Elevation
+* elevation
-* Drought
+* drought
-* Minimum temperature
+* minimum temperature
-* Maximum temperature
+* maximum temperature
-* Wind direction
+* wind direction
-* Vegetation
+* vegetation
-* Precipitation
+* precipitation
-* Population
+* population
-* Humidity
+* humidity
-* Wind speed
+* wind speed

 The data is presented as 64 km x 64 km grids with 1 km resolution.
 We randomly crop a 32 km x 32 km square from each region for training, to reduce the computational complexity.
 We use the middle 32 km x 32 km square from each region for validation and testing.